 Ten years later finds the family still at the same address.
 Thomas was then 40 and still an Oil Salesman.
 His wife of 20 years, Ellen Elizabeth was 37.
 She had given biirth to 8 children all of whom were still living.
 Those at home were William 17 an oil salesman and wagon boy, Gladys12 and Sarah Ellen 9 who were both at school and Emily 4 and James Arthur 1.
-Sydney was 14 and he was a greaser at the rolling mill at the tin plate works.
+Sydney was 14 and he was a greaser at the Rolling Mill at the tin plate works.
 The older children had been born in Saltney and the 4 younger, in Mold.

-This form details a couple of Sydney’s transgressions .
-On the 1st January 1917 he refused to take an order when detailed for guard.
-On the 4th June 1917 he overstayed his pass by 1 day, 2 hours and 45 minutes.
-He was confined to baracks for 3 days for each of these (C B) and for the latter offence he lost 2 days pay as well.
+A Conduct Sheet details a couple of Sydney’s transgressions .
+On the 1st January 1917 at Dulwich he refused to take an order when detailed for guard.
+On the 4th June 1917 at Henham Park he overstayed his pass by 1 day, 2 hours and 45 minutes.
+He was confined to barracks for 3 days for each of these (C B) and for the latter offence he lost 2 days pay as well.
 Then on the bottom of the form we see the poignant ‘killed in Action, 2 9.17